COVID Safety Plan & Updates (Clinics, Camps)

 Everyone on the site must wear an adequate face mask covering (no neckies or unfiltered valves) at all times unless eating, drinking, 20 feet or more distant from others, or performing very strenuous physical activity.

-Clinics will include: individual drills with 6’ distance between all youth, brief drills within the 6’ bubble, and some "modified scrimmaging" within the 15 person pod and with face coverings.
+Clinics will include: individual drills with most often 6’ distance between all youth, some drills within the 6’ bubble, and some "modified scrimmaging" within the 15-20 person pod and with face coverings.
+(June 2021 update)

-Maximum number of all people per field is 75.
+Maximum number of all people per field is 150 as per Seattle Parks & Rec.
+(June 2021 update)

 Staff and players will wash their hands at each break, beginning and end (twice per break) 20 seconds!
 Multiple hand sanitizing stations will be available plus soap and water upon request.